A curious identity that implies Faber's conjecture: Proof of the curious identity

 \section{Proof of the curious identity}

 In this section we prove Theorem~\ref{mainThm}.
 The first step is to give a different expression for the power series $T(v,y)$ appearing there.
-This is done in the following lemma, in which there is no parameter~$v$. \begin{lemma*} Let $A(y)$ be a power series with infinitesimal coefficients.
+This is done in the following lemma, in which there is no parameter~$v$. \begin{lemma*} Let $A(y)$ be a polynomial with infinitesimal coefficients.
 Then

 where $w$ is the solution near y=w of $w^2=y^2+2A(w)$. \end{lemma*} \begin{proof} This is in principle just an application of Lagrange's inversion theorem, but we give a proof via a residue calculation.
-To make the phrase ``power series with infinitesimal coefficients" less vague, we replace $A(y)$ by $xF(y)$ where $F$ is a fixed holomorphic function of~$y$.
+As with Theorem~\ref{mainThm}, ``polynomial with infinitesimal coefficients" means that all expressions being considered are to be interpreted as formal power series (with coefficients in the ring of Laurent polynomials in $y$) in the coefficients of $A$.
+The easiest way to keep track of everything is to replace $A(y)$ by $xF(y)$, where $F$ is a polynomial, so that the powers of $x$ keep track of the degree of the terms with respect to the coefficients of $A$.
 Then setting $T=w+xF(w)=w+\frac{w^2-y^2}2$ and using residue calculus (with $y$~fixed and $x$~variable), we find:

-for $r>0$, where we have used the local parameter $z=xF(w)=\frac{w^2-y^2}2$, $\frac d{dz}=\frac1y\,\frac d{dy}$, near~$w=y$. \end{proof}
+for $r>0$, where we have used the local parameter $z=xF(w)=\frac{w^2-y^2}2$, $\frac {\mathrm{d}}{\mathrm{d}z}=\frac1y\,\frac {\mathrm{d}}{\mathrm{d}y}$, near~$w=y$. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{mainThm}] Applying the lemma to $A(v,y)$, we find that $T(v,\pm y)=w_\pm +A(v,w_\pm)$ where $w_\pm$ is the solution of $w^2-2A(v,w)=y^2$ near to~$\pm y$.
+\begin{proof}[Proof of Theorem~\ref{mainThm}] Applying the lemma to $A(v,y)$, we find that $T(v,\pm y)=w_\pm +A(v,w_\pm)$, where $w_\pm$ is the solution of $w^2-2A(v,w)=y^2$ near to~$\pm y$.
 Our goal is to show that $[v^{-1}y^{-2}]S^{-N}=-\frac{(2N+1)!}{(N-1)!(N+1)!}c_N$ for $N>0$ even, where $S\coloneqq v\frac{T(v,y)-T(v,-y)}2$ and $A(v,y)=\sum_a c_av^{a-1}(1+y)^{2a}$.
 The first step is to note that, again by residue calculus, for fixed~$v$ we have

-Hence the identity to be proved can also be written as $[v^0S^N](Y) = -\binom{2N+2}{N+1}c_N$ for $N>0$ even, where~$Y=v(y^2-1)$.
+Hence the identity to be proved can also be written as $[v^0S^N](Y) = -\binom{2N+2}{N+1}c_N$ for $N>0$ even, where~$Y=(y^2-1)v$.
 (As already mentioned in the introduction, this coefficient is trivially~0 if $N$ is zero or odd.)
-We define new variables $V,\,W,\,\W$ by $V=\sqrt v$, $W=(1+w)V$, $\W=(1+\t)V$.
+We define new variables $V,\,W,\,\W$ by $V=\sqrt v$, $W=(1+w_+)V$, $\W=(1+w_-)V$.
 Then $S$,~$V$ and~$Y$ all become polynomials in $W$ and~$\W$, namely